carlosrabelo/tatuscan/README.md

 ## Highlights

-- Lightweight Go agent types for host inventory
+- Lightweight Go agent for Windows and Linux with optional OS service install
 - REST API with SQLite persistence and upsert by `machine_id`
 - Monorepo with independent `client` and `api` Go modules

 Binaries land in each component’s `bin/`:

+- `client/bin/linux/tatuscan`
 - `api/bin/linux/tatuscan-api`

 ## Usage